react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 You should be building your own React Native Framework **only** if you’re:

 - An expert native engineer with requirements not satisfied by existing frameworks
-- A power user which needs to integrate React Native inside their organization with custom workflows.
+- A React Native power-user which needs to integrate React Native inside their organization with custom workflows.
 - A developer looking into porting React Native to newer Native platforms (e.g. visionOS).
 - A company that for specific requirements (e.g. legal, licensing) can't use one of the existing Frameworks.

-For this reason we intend to **recommend** our users to use an existing React Native Framework.
-At the time of writing, Expo is the only Framework in the ecosystem that fits the definition we shared above, and so we will recommend using Expo for most users.
+For this reason we intend to **recommend** developers to use an existing React Native Framework.
+At the time of writing, Expo is the only Framework in the ecosystem that fits the definition we shared above, and so we will recommend using Expo for most developers.

 We’re going to update our official channels (websites, GitHub, social media channels) with the recommendations explained in the following paragraphs.